-Disclaimer: For this story in particular, we, the Special Council of the MOU, have tried to stay as true to the official events as possible.
+Disclaimer: For this story in particular, we have tried to stay as true to the official events as possible.
 However, as must occur with fictional tales of this sort, many liberties have been taken, most notably in timeline alterations.
 So, bear with us in this, and enjoy the story. ~~SuperFolder Noah R.~~

 *As collected from an old transcript held in the F.O.L.D. file room.
 Accessed by Agent Andrew Gardner for inspiration in his own heroics.*

 True Believers, I now bring you a tale of great adventure, heroics, and excitement, all from the halls of Benjamin Kirby High School.
 Of heroes, villains, and an alarming amount of folded paper.
 Events occurred within these very walls surprising even I, your guide on this written journey.

 To tell this story in its entirety, we must go back to the earliest of days.
 Now, the narrator, of course, was a student at Benjamin Kirby High.
 About that time, a war started.
 A Great War, even greater than the Great War prior.

 Now, we Americans were staying out of it pretty well.
 We did a great job of making the problem seem like it wasn’t ours, and we did that for a very long time.
 However, there was a brave company, purveyor of illustrated stories called comic books; back in those days, it went by the name of Timely Comics.
 Run by my big uncle, Timely decided that the good ole’ USA needed to be involved.
 And what better way to establish their ever-popular stance than by writing a book about it?